bihelix-io/bihelix-wallet-sdk/README.md

 > When creating a new wallet, it is recommended to use the derivation `m/86'/1'/0'/9` or `m/86/1/0/9` as suggested by the RGB official.
 Theoretically, other derivations are also supported for now, currently there is no restriction.

-The technical accuracy for RGB precision.
+The technical accuracy for RGB asset precision(i.e. RGB20 amount precision)

-> It is recommended to set the precision for RGB20 to 8, to match BTC.
+> It is recommended to set the precision for RGB20 to 8, to match BTC(or satoshi unit).
 This ensures consistency between frontend and backend values.
-> The frontend should send values to the backend multiplied by 1e8, and display them in a formatted way, such as: 0.1 BTC.
+> The frontend should send values to the backend multiplied by 1e8, and display them in a formatted way, such as: 0.1 RNA.
 > The backend should return token values multiplied by 1e8.

 Initialize wallet sdk instance.